pietmlr/Grafana-GitHub-Backup-Dev/README.md

     which will not delete the existing dashboard but rather uploads the GitHub dashboard seperately with a name similar to "NAME-Copy-Y/m/d-H:M:S"

+## 24.06.2022
+1. The main code (scraper.py) has been broken into modules and classes according to the project graph.
+    * Following modules and classes have been created:
+        * Grafana
+        * GitHub
+        * Core
+        * CLI
+2. The "sync" command has been brought to the creators attention combining fundamental command "backup" and "publish".
+It can only be used to synchronise everything, not single files or directories.

 # ToDo
-- [ ] Check if downloadRepositoryFileContents() return nested file structure and parse JSON accordingly
+- [x] Check if downloadRepositoryFileContents() return nested file structure and parse JSON accordingly
+    * Resolved: Grafana structure only allows 1 nested folder
+    * Addtionally: GitHub GraphQL API does not support recursive output of repository structure
-- [ ] Test upload of a whole folder
+- [x] Test upload of a whole folder

 # Upcoming Features
 - [x] Downloading Grafana dashboard JSON models